Bump Test and Calibration Issues and Answers

 A “bump test” (function check) is defined as a qualitative check in which the sensors are exposed to challenge gas for a time and at a concentration sufficient to activate at least the lower gas measurement alarms.
+It is important to understand what a qualitative test of this kind does not do.
 The test confirms that the gas is capable of reaching the sensors, that when they are exposed to gas the sensors respond, the response time (time to alarm) after gas is applied is within normal limits, and that the alarms are activated and function properly.
 However, a qualitative function test does not verify the accuracy of the readings or output of the sensors when exposed to gas.

 A “calibration check” is a quantitative test using a traceable source of known concentration test gas to verify that the response of the sensors is within the manufacturer’s acceptable limits.
 For instance, a manufacturer might specify that readings in a properly calibrated instrument should be within ±10% of the value of the gas applied.
 If this is the pass / fail criterion, when 20 ppm H2S is applied to the instrument, the readings must stabilize between 18 ppm and 22 ppm in order to pass the test.
 It should be stressed that these pass / fail criteria are manufacturer guidelines.
 Different manufacturers are free to publish different requirements.

 A “full calibration” is defined as the adjustment of an instrument’s response to match a desired value compared to a known traceable concentration of calibration gas.
-The calibration procedure, including the concentration of gas applied, method used to apply gas, and method used to adjust the readings are determined by the manufacturer.
+Once again, the calibration procedure, including the concentration of gas applied, method used to apply gas, and method used to adjust the readings are determined by the manufacturer.

-A “full calibration” should be conducted as required by the manufacturer, or whenever testing indicates that adjustment is required.
+A “full calibration” should be conducted as required by the manufacturer.
+However, as discussed above, a “full calibration” should be conducted whenever testing indicates that adjustment is required.
 Even if the instrument is not yet “due” for a “full calibration”, if the instrument fails a “bump test” or “calibration check” it must be calibration adjusted before further use.

 The ISEA Protocol provides a list of conditions that can adversely affect the sensors and trigger a need for more frequent validation.
 Make sure to test the instrument after any event like dropping or submerging the instrument, or if the instrument changes hands during the course of the workday.

-Most data logging direct reading instruments automatically update and store dates as well as monitoring and calibration information.
-Even non-data logging instruments usually store the date, or number of days since the last time the instrument was calibrated.
+Given the requirement for documentation, the capability of instruments to log or automatically retain calibration information is highly desirable.
+Most data logging confined space instruments automatically update and store dates and other calibration information.
+Even non-data logging instruments usually include the date, or number of days since the last time the instrument was calibrated.

-Most gas detector manufacturers offer automatic calibration or “docking” stations that automatically tests or calibrates the instrument, and updates and stores the test results.
-Docking stations usually go beyond the minimum requirements for bump test and calibration checks.
+Most leading manufacturers of confined space gas detectors offer automatic calibration or “docking” stations that automatically tests or calibrates the instrument, then updates and stores the test results.
+Docking stations are also able to transparently improve the quality of bump test and calibration checks.
 Most docking stations verify that the alarms are activated, the time it takes for the sensor to reach the alarm after exposure to gas, and the accuracy of the reading.
-Docking stations can also alert users to overdue maintenance procedures and may be able to communicate directly with the factory or service center.

 What is the best concentration of gas to use for the daily bump test?